-When an environmental disaster occurs that disrupts a family's usual means of livelihood or, alternatively, which creates opportunities for work (e.g., construction to
+When an environmental disaster occurs, such as a flood or earthquake which disrupts a family's usual means of livelihood or, alternatively, which creates

 CHILDREN FROM BROKEN FAMILIES

 Children from families plagued by alcohol or drug abuse or domestic violence, including sexual abuse, can end up working on the street or in sexual services, and themselves risk drug addiction.
 Additionally, children who are AIDS orphans have few support systems and may feel obligated to work to sustain themselves and their siblings.